nkhil/clothing-retail-react-app/README.md

 ## Using mock data

+### Products

-As suggested in the requirements, I'm using product data that's stored locally in a flat file (rather than creating a database) and importing this into the application in the `componentWillMount()` lifecycle method provided by React.
+The application uses product data that's stored locally in a flat file (as suggested in the requirements).
+The supplied mock products are loaded into the application's state when the `componentWillMount()` lifecycle method is fired.

-Every time the app loads up, the data is imported into state.
+### Vouchers

+Similar to products, the application uses vouchers stored locally in a flat file.

+The discount voucher is a javaScript object with properties.
+For eg:

+`const five = { code: "FIVEOFF", discountAmount: 500 }`

+I decided to choose this data structure, as it would allow admins to add or modify discounts without needing to go into the application logic.
+I have a comment with instructions on how to do this in `helpers/discountCodes.js`.
+Note that the `discountAmount` property expects data in the form of pennies (similar to products)

 **Note:**